• Skip to primary navigation

 How to Build:

-• Connect the preset to the circuit.
+• Connect the circuit to the preset.

 Testing:

-• Turn on the circuit and watch how the LEDs perform.
+Turn ON the circuit and watch how the LEDs perform.

-• As the temperature rises above the set value, the LED will indicate temperature changes by getting brighter.
+As the temperature rises above the set value the LED will indicate temperature changes by getting brighter.

 Conclusion: